The American art world's biggest event in decades is happening this week — but it's not where you'd expect it to be.

-"Even if it's not called [the] Wal-Mart Museum, it is Wal-Mart's money." says Lorraine Millot, a writer for the French newspaper Liberation who visited the museum for the press preview.
+"Even if it's not called [the] Wal-Mart Museum, it is Wal-Mart's money," says Lorraine Millot, a writer for the French newspaper Liberation who visited the museum for the media preview.

 "It's a place of pure beauty.
 It's just the opposite of what Wal-Mart's doing," Millot says.
 "The focus of the museum is American art, whereas Wal-Mart stores focus on cheap imports from China."

 The Politics Of Philanthropy